-Photovoltaic Site Assessment
+RENEWELC 10482137 Photovoltaic Site Assessment

 Students will learn how to conduct an assessment of a location for a photovoltaic system.
 They will learn the qualities of an ideal location, structural concerns, tools to use, proper documentation techniques, load analysis, energy production estimation, and concerns with existing electrical service.
 Students will also complete a photovoltaic site assessment as part of the course.
+This class is offered in an online or hybrid format with extensive work assigned outside of class.